Best Guide to Visit Sandesha museum, the Museum of Communication in Bangalore (2024)

 - One needs at least 30 to 60 minutes to see and read about all the exhibits at the museum.

-- Ensure to talk to the attendee as they have a lot of information about the history.
+- Ensure that you talk to the attendees as they have a lot of information about the history.

 How to get to Sandesh museum?